 - Students are provided with operational information on common plating processes, including zinc, zinc alloy, decorative nickel, functional nickel, decorative chromium, hard chromium, copper and silver plating.

 - This lesson focuses on the causes, effects and prevention of contamination of the plating solutions covered in lesson 7.

 - 9. Stripping

-- This lesson focuses upon best operating practices when conducting stripping operations.
+- This lesson focuses on best operating practices for conducting stripping operations.